 - Pay attention to the present moment (mindfulness)

-There are many ways to improve your own mental health.
-If one technique doesn’t work for you, then move on and try something else.
+If one of these techniques doesn’t work for you, move on and try something else.

 Need further advice?

 If you would like advice and assistance about the role of MHFAs, your obligations towards employees who are experiencing mental health issues, or help in dealing with mental health-related absence, performance or capability issues, please do not hesitate to contact Kevin Barnett or any other member of the Employment Team by emailing firstname.lastname@example.org.